-- 1. Use of the ITool to identify Candidate Noise management Areas; - 2.
-Competent Authorities undertake public consultation on the Candidate Noise Management Areas as part of preparation of their Action Plan; - 3.
-Further appraisal of the Candidate Noise Management Areas; - 4.
-Formal designation of the Noise Management Areas; - 5.
+- 1. Use of the ITool to identify Candidate Noise Management Areas; - 2.
+Competent Authorities undertake public consultation on the Candidate Noise Management Areas as part of their Action Plan; - 3.
+Further appraisal of the Candidate Noise Management Areas: - 4.
+Formal designation for the Noise Management Areas; - 5.
 Revision of the Action Plans if necessary.